tanson86/spring-data/readme.md

     sop(TransactionSyncronizationManager.getCurrentTransactionName())
 * Isolation tells how the changes done by one transaction are visible to others, default isolation level will depend on the underlying db selected, mostly relational dbs use read_committed.
-    Read uncommited - fetchs uncommited data (no read/write lock) Read committed - fetches only commited data (read lock acquired and released immediately or write lock acquired and held till end of transaction)
+    Read uncommited - fetchs uncommited data (no read/write lock) Read committed - fetches only commited data (read lock acquired and released immediately after read or write lock acquired and held till end of transaction)
     Non repeatable read - running fetch multiple times yields diff result of same record as someother transaction might have commited the data. (read/write lock held till end of transaction) phantom read - running fetch multiple times will yield different number of records(locks same as non repeatable read but applies a range lock) age>1 and age<5 (here range would be 2,3,4 and all these ids would be locked)